Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 ```

 ## Unifying _compute_time_complexity and _compute_memory_complexity
-Sometimes it's hard to optimize the time complexity of an algorithm, without optimizing the memory at the same time.
+Often computing the time complexity of an algorithm already requires computing its memory complexity.
 Thus,
-in this chapter we show how to optimize both at the same time.
+to prevent code duplication you should introduce a function that returns both and call this function from the respective
-For this rewrite the optimization routine of your algorithm class to:
+`_compute_time_complexity(...)` and `_compute_memory_complexity(...)` functions as shown in the following example:

 ```python
 def _compute_time_memory_complexity(self, parameters: dict, verbose_information=None):